RememberOfLife/mirabel/README.md

   * "ttt.u/3d" matches tictactoe.ultimate/TicTacToe3D

 ## problems
+* change how the frontends receive the nanovg context, they need it in the constructor already
+  * also, how to design some system that supports failed construction? i.e. if options were malformed, like a passed resourcepath that doesnt contain resources
+  * also loading should be parallel to the guithread, can be integrated into the isready/stateok flag that frontends may expose to tell the guithread if they failed their construction?
 * make games,frontends,engines dynamically loadable as plugins
   * needs an extra window
 * local docs / game rule window, per variant? images/graphic representations?